We Analyzed the Future Direction of Blend Labs Inc. (BLND), Here is What We Found

 BLND’s Market Performance

-BLND stocks went down by -10.57% for the week, with a monthly drop of -20.29% and a quarterly performance of -51.11%, while its annual performance rate touched -85.75%.
-The volatility ratio for the week stands at 8.47% while the volatility levels for the past 30 days are set at 11.73% for Blend Labs Inc. The simple moving average for the period of the last 20 days is -11.93% for BLND stocks with a simple moving average of -64.35% for the last 200 days.
+BLND stocks went up by 14.29% for the week, with a monthly jump of 9.09% and a quarterly performance of -34.84%, while its annual performance rate touched -80.80%.
+The volatility ratio for the week stands at 13.71% while the volatility levels for the past 30 days are set at 12.44% for Blend Labs Inc. The simple moving average for the period of the last 20 days is 16.88% for BLND stocks with a simple moving average of -52.10% for the last 200 days.

 Analysts’ Opinion of BLND